 \subsection{Comparing the complexity of the analogs in computability}

 The main setting for our analogy is given by the Boolean algebra of computable sets modulo finite differences.
 We consider maximal towers, the closely related maximal almost disjoint sets, and thereafter ultrafilter bases and maximal independent sets.
-As already demonstrated in the above-mentioned papers~\cite{Rupprecht:thesis, Rupprecht:10, Brendle.Brooke.ea:14, Greenberg.etal:18}, the relative position of a cardinal characteristic tends to correspond to the relative computational complexity of the associated class of objects.
+As already demonstrated in the above-mentioned papers~\cite{Brendle.Brooke.ea:14, Greenberg.etal:18, Rupprecht:thesis, Rupprecht:10}, the relative position of a cardinal characteristic tends to correspond to the relative computational complexity of the associated class of objects.

-Note that the usual formal definitions of computation relative to an oracle only directly apply to functions $f \colon \NN \to \NN$, and to subsets of~$\NN$ (simply called sets from now on, and identified with their characteristic functions).
+The usual formal definitions of computation relative to an oracle only directly apply to functions $f \colon \NN \to \NN$, and hence to subsets of~$\NN$ (simply called sets from now on), which can be identified with their characteristic functions.
 The complexity of other objects is studied indirectly, via names that are functions on~$\NN$ giving discrete representations of the object in question.
 A particular choice of names has to be made.
 For instance, real numbers can be named by rapidly converging Cauchy sequences of rational numbers.

 The witnesses for cardinal characteristics are always uncountable.
 In contrast, in our setting, the analogous objects are countable.
 They will be considered as sequences of sets rather than unordered collections.
 For, a single set~$X$ can be used as a name for such a sequence of sets: Let $X^{[n]}$ denote the ``column'' $ \{ u \colon \langle u, n \rangle \in X \}$.\footnote{For definiteness, we employ the usual computable Cantor pairing function $\langle x,n \rangle$.
 Note that $\langle x,n \rangle \ge x,n $.
 This property is useful in simplifying notation in some of the constructions below.} To every set~$X$, we can associate a sequence $\seq{X_n}\sN n$ in a canonical way by setting $X_n = X^{[n]}$.
 (When introducing terminology, we will sometimes ignore the difference between $\seq{X_n}\sN n$ and~$X$.)
 An alternate viewpoint is that a set~$X$ is a name for the unordered collection of sets in its coded sequence.
 Although such a name includes more information than is in the unordered family, this information is suppressed when we quantify over all names; our results can be read in this context.